Business Line of Credit Rates: The Essential Guide

 If and when approved, funds should appear in your bank account in 1-2 business days.
 Once you start drawing funds against your credit limit and paying them off, you’ll begin to build your business credit.

-What are the advantages of Business Line of Credit?
+What are the advantages of a Business Line of Credit?

 With a business line of credit, you get immediate access to working capital when you need it.
-You then only have to repay what you borrow and can make minimum payments, unlike a business term loan where you receive all the money at one time and then have to repay it in fixed payments no matter what.
+You then only have to repay what you borrow and can make minimum payments, unlike a business term loan, where you receive all the money at once and then have to repay it in fixed payments regardless of the circumstances.

-The flexibility of a business line of credit allows your business to cover unexpected costs as they come up.
-Nearly all enterprises experience unforeseen bumps in the road and need financing to get them through it.
-For example, maybe you’re renovating a storefront and need extra cash for increased construction costs.
-Or perhaps your sales exceeded expectations, and you need extra cash to purchase additional inventory.
+The flexibility of a business line of credit enables your business to cover unexpected costs as they arise.
+Nearly all enterprises encounter unforeseen challenges and require financing to get through them.
+For example, perhaps you’re renovating a storefront and need extra funds to cover increased construction costs.
+Or possibly your sales exceeded expectations, and you need extra cash to purchase additional inventory.
 Whatever the case, a business line of credit gives you access to money when you need it the most.

 Compared to a business credit card, lines of credit typically have higher credit limits and lower rates.
-If you max out your credit card or borrow too close to the credit limit, your credit utilization goes through the roof, causing interest to skyrocket and your credit score to plummet.
+If you max out your credit card or borrow too close to your credit limit, your credit utilization rate skyrockets, causing interest rates to skyrocket and your credit score to plummet.

-Finally, business credit lines typically have much lower approval requirements than traditional business loans.
+Ultimately, business credit lines generally have more lenient approval requirements than traditional business loans.
 You don’t need a high credit score, high annual revenue, or a long time in business to qualify.

 What are the disadvantages of Business Lines of Credit?